AlphaSlayer1964/kemono-dl/README.md

 - `--datebefore YYYYMMDD` Only download posts from this date and before.
 (Format: YYYYMMDD)
 - `--dateafter YYYYMMDD` Only download posts from this date and after.
 (Format: YYYYMMDD)
 - `--force-inline` Force download all external inline images found in post content. (experimental)
+- `--force-external` Save all external links in content to a text file
 - `--min-filesize #MB` Do not download files smaller than this.
 (Format: 1GB, 1MB, 1KB, 1B)
 - `--max-filesize #MB` Do not download files larger than this.
 (Format: 1GB, 1MB, 1KB, 1B)
 - `--skip-content` Skips creating content.html
 - `--skip-embeds` Skips creating external_links.txt
+- - `--skip-comments` Skips creating comments.html
 - `--favorite-users` Downloads all users saved in your favorites.
 (Requires --cookies)
 - `--favorite-posts` Downloads all posts saved in your favorites.
 (Requires --cookies)
 - `--force-indexing` Adds an indexing value to the attachment file names to preserve ordering
+- `--yt-dlp` Tries to Download embeds with yt-dlp. (experimental)
+- `--force-yt-dlp` Tries to Download links in content with yt-dlp. (experimental)

 ## Notes:
 - If ```--cookie cookie.txt``` is not passed script will run as if ```--simulation``` was passed